Updated: Jun 5

-Myofibril hypertrophy happens the most when you stimulate your muscles by lifting heavy weights, which causes trauma to the individual muscle fibres (myofibrils).
+Myofibril hypertrophy happens the most when you stimulate your muscles and it’s fibres by lifting heavy weights, which causes trauma to the individual muscle fibres (myofibrils).

-Because your body treats this as an injury, it overcompensates and will attempt to repair itself, and the body will increase the total volume and density of the damaged myofibrils.
+Because your body treats this as an injury, it will overcompensate and will attempt to repair itself, and the body will increase the total volume and density of the damaged myofibrils.

 Sarcoplasm is the fluid surrounding the myofibrils in your muscles.
 It contains the major fuels for your muscles like ATP, glycogen, creatine phosphate and also water.

-It seems sarcoplasmic hypertrophy occurs when high rep, “bodybuilder-style” training and also when endurance training is used, most likely due to the demand of a greater resource pool and fuel.
+It seems sarcoplasmic hypertrophy occurs with high rep, “bodybuilder-style” training and also when endurance training is used, most likely due to the demand of a greater resource pool and more energy needed.

 And what does this all mean for real world training?
 Read on below.

-Well in essence, it provides further evidence that strength-based training, such as training within the 1-6 Rep range, will increase the myofibrillar-type hypertrophy more than when compared to other training styles, resulting in greater increases in strength.
+Well in essence, it provides further evidence that strength-based training, such as training within the 1-6 Rep range, will increase the myofibrillar-type hypertrophy more than when compared to other training styles, resulting in greater increases in strength and “muscle density”.

 This also works the other way around - larger increases in total muscle size will occur during higher rep ranges and the more bodybuilder-style training.

-This means training within the 10-15 Rep range, this size increase is likely because of a greater increase in sarcoplasmic hypertrophy.
+This means training within the 10-15 Rep range, this size increase is likely because of a greater increase in sarcoplasmic hypertrophy compared to myofibrillar hypertrophy.